mickyginger/aws-img-upload/README.md

       // if there's no file uploaded, move to the next `then` block if(!req.file) return false;

-      // otherwise read the file that's just been uploaded to the `tmp/` folder return fs.readFileAsync(req.file.path)
+      // otherwise read the file that's just been uploaded return fs.readFileAsync(req.file.path)
         .then((data) => {
-          // upload the file to s3, using the `putObject` method (http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#putObject-property)
+          // upload the file to s3, using the `putObject` method (http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#putObject-property) s3.putObjectAsync({
+            Key: req.file.filename, // the filename (required)
-          // `data` is the file as binary data s3.putObjectAsync({
+            Body: new Buffer(data, 'binary'), // this is the file as binary data (required)
-            Key: req.file.filename,
-            Body: new Buffer(data, 'binary'),
-            ContentType: req.file.mimetype, // ensure s3 stores the file with the correct mime type
+            ContentType: req.file.mimetype, // ensure s3 stores the file with the correct mime type (optional defaults to application/octet-stream)
-            ContentLength: req.file.size
+            ContentLength: req.file.size // the size of the fine (optional) });
-          });
         });
     })